Static determinability

 N - degree of static indeterminacy

-R - number of support reactions.
+R - the number of support reactions.
 That is, the sum of all reactions for our supports

-J - number of internal joints - if there are none P=0
+J - number of internal joints - if not present P=0

-3 - number of equilibrium equations.
-In static structure it is 3
+3 - the number of equilibrium equations.
+In static systems it is 3

-For truss we will use the formula below:
+For truss We will use the formula as follows:

 where:

-A truss is determinate if the above relationship is satisfied.
-So twice the number of nodes must be equal to the sum of the bars and the number of reactions.
+A truss is determinable if the above relation is satisfied.
+That is, the doubled number of nodes must be equal to the sum of the bars and the number of reactions.

-A statically determinate structure is a structure for which we can calculate support reactions.
-For example, our beam or will be statically determinate if we are able to calculate all reactions using three equilibrium equations.
-The degree of static indeterminacy in such structure is zero.
+So what is this static determinability?
+A statically determinable system is one for which we can calculate the support reactions.
+For example, our beam or will be statically determinable if, using the three equilibrium equations, we can calculate all reactions.
+The degree of static indeterminacy in such systems is zero.

 N=0